ArcadeAntics/this.path/README.md

 **this.path** aims to provide a mechanism for retrieving the path of an R script within itself without needing to explicitly write its path elsewhere.
-Additionally, it provides a mechanism for a script to read and write data relative to its directory without changing the working directory.
+Additionally, it provides a mechanism for a script to refer to files relative to its directory, independent of working directory.

 ## Installation